About Keating Law Firm

 About Christopher J. Keating

 Christopher J. Keating, Esq. is an experienced attorney and dedicated advocate whose practice focuses on representing employees suffering from unlawful conduct by their employers, people injured in accidents through no fault of their own, victims of Civil Rights violations, and survivors of sexual abuse, assault, and harassment.
+Employment matters handled by Mr. Keating include those involving wrongful termination, unlawful discrimination, sexual harassment, hostile work environment, whistleblower retaliation, and unpaid wages.

 Keating Law Firm accepts clients and cases in every county in New Jersey.
 Cases accepted by Keating Law Firm are handled directly by Mr. Keating.
 New files are not pushed off onto a new associate or paralegal.